gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/default-branch-feature-gij-cloud.md

 ![](/wp-content/uploads/gij-gitcloud-user-settings-default-branches.png)

-You can configure a default branch for a repository when creating new branches.
-The system automatically selects the configured default branch for the selected repository each time you create a new branch from a Jira issue.
+Configure a default branch for a repository when creating new branches.
+The system automatically selects your configured default branch each time you create a new branch from a Jira issue.

 Click **+ Add default branch** to set up a default branch for the selected repository.
 The following dialog appears: